 In the last four years, I have been applying for Saudi Arabian visas to visit my husband working in the Kingdom.
 So far, all my visa applications were granted.
 Basically, the initial application was done by my husband online through the Ministry of Foreign Affairs who issues the pre-approval visa slip.
-This document alongside with my passport and DFA and Kingdom of Saudi Arabia Embassy Manila authenticated proof of kinship (marriage certificate) were given to my agent for visa stamping.
+This document alongside with my passport, proof of kinship (marriage certificate) were given to my agent for visa stamping.
+The latter document has to be authenticated in DFA and the Saudi Embassy in Manila thru East West Placement in Makati.
 The stamping took three days then I was good to go.

 VFS TasHeel in the Philippines